-To create the life we want, we need to be intentional with our choices.
+To create the life we want, we need to be intentional with our choices

 Beverly Egyir, PhD

-To create the life we want, we need to be intentional with our choices.
+To create the life we want, we need to be intentional with our choices

 Beverly Egyir, PhD

-I am a Senior Research Fellow at the Bacteriology Department of Noguchi Memorial Institute for Medical ResearchUniversity of Ghana.
+I am Beverly Egyir; an Associate Professor at the Bacteriology Department of Noguchi Memorial Institute for Medical Research, University of Ghana.
 I obtained my PhD in Molecular Bacteriology and Infection from University of Copenhagen, Denmark, with funding from the Danish International Development Agency (DANIDA), through the Antibiotic Drug Use Monitoring and Evaluation of Resistance (ADMER) Project and did a Postdoctoral training at the University of Cambridge, United Kingdom with support from ALBORADA TRUST under the Cambridge Africa Partnership for Research Excellence (CAPREx) project.

-As a Research Scientist
+As a Research Scientist/Academic

 Below are videos of some AMR awareness campaign / education conducted…